Home » Production » Gels in Pharmaceuticals: Types of Gels and Standard Test

 3. pH: It should be within the specified Limit.

-4. Viscosity: Shall comply with the specification.
+4. Viscosity: This shall comply with the specification.

 5. Appearance: Shall comply with the specification